2007 Bowman Scholars

 - Title: Diver Thermal Protection via a Metal Hydride Reaction

-- Advisor: LCDR David C. Robinson, USN - Naval Architecture and Engineering Department , Professor Keith W. Lindler - Mechanical Engineering Department
+- Advisors: LCDR David C. Robinson, USN - Naval Architecture and Engineering Department, Professor Keith W. Lindler - Mechanical Engineering Department

 Diver Thermal Protection via a Metal Hydride Reaction